Do you ever feel like a plastic bag

 - List what your Reasonable Mind says, then what your Emotional Mind says.

 - Finally, try to discern what your Wise Mind would suggest.
-I find asking myself ‘How would Wise Mind feel?’ works well.
+I find that asking myself, ‘How would your Wise Mind feel?’ works well.

-- Try shift focus from emotion mind to reasonable mind and back again.
-View it like a repetition exercise, just like in strength or weight training.
-By doing it more regularly, the better you’ll become at it.
+- Try to shift focus from emotional mind to reasonable mind and back again.
+View it as a repetition exercise, just like strength or weight training.
+By doing it more regularly, you’ll become better at it.

 It’s normal to find practice in this way challenging at first.
 Persistence is key.
 Remember, you’re trying to find a balanced approach between logic and emotion.